 - Kingston-Upon-Thames Healthwatch team can help you find independent NHS complaints advocacy services in your area

 - VoiceAbility gives advocacy suppory

 - The Ask Listen Do webpages include information and films for autistic people and people with a learning disability, as well as families and organisations in health, social care and education

 We will acknowledge receipt of your complaint within three working days.
 We aim to report back to you within a maximum of 21 working days although, in some cases, more time may be required.
 Any delays to our response will be communicated with you.

 Your complaint will then be investigated by a member of the management team or practice partners.
 It is possible that, as a first step, the investigator will contact you directly to ensure that he or she fully understands your complaint.
 The investigator will then interview appropriate members of the practice staff and may inspect relevant documents.

 At the conclusion of the investigation you will be sent a full written response and you will be invited to a meeting with your GP and/or Practice Manager as appropriate, where your complaint will be discussed with you in detail should you wish to do so.
 Our written response will also include details regarding your rights to escalate the matter further should you remain dissatisfied with our response.

 In the event that you are not happy with the finding of the practice’s investigation, you have the right to refer your complaint to the health Ombudsman.
 The Ombudsman is independent of government and the NHS.
 Her service is confidential and free.
-There are time limits for taking a complaint to the Ombudsman, although she can waive them if she thinks there is a good reason to do so.
+There are time limits for taking a complaint to the Ombudsman, although they can waive them if they think there is a good reason to do so.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.